 Sales of women and girls booms in Europe

-THE HAGUE - Human trafficking is booming in Europe, the Hague-based Eurojust, the EU’s crime fighting unit, said on Thursday (26 April).
+Human trafficking is booming in Europe, the Hague-based Eurojust, the EU’s crime fighting unit, said on Thursday (26 April).
 But the number of cases brought against traffickers is grossly disproportionate to the number of reported victims.

 “Something is wrong, not enough people are being brought to justice.
 One thing is sure is that it is a booming business,” said Michèle Coninsx, President-elect of Eurojust.
 Eurojust, which co-ordinates with national judicial authorities on serious-cross border crimes, is aiming to get member states to bring more cases to it.

 Sign up for 30 days' free trial, no obligation.
 Full subscription only 15 € / month or 150 € / year.

 - Unlimited access on desktop and mobile

 - All premium articles, analysis, commentary and investigations

 EUobserver is the only independent news media covering EU affairs in Brussels and all 28 member states.

 If you already have an account click here to login.